flatironinstitute/ccn-software-sfn-2025/docs/source/full/group_projects/03_visual_coding.md

 - "Expand" model coefficients into filters.
 - Visualize these filters.

 When using basis functions, GLM coefficients are hard to interpret directly.
-Recall in the [current injection notebook](visualize-filter); we can multiply these coefficients by the basis functions to create the filter for visualization.
-This was handled under the hood in that notebook, but you can do it yourself using [numpy.matmul](https://numpy.org/doc/stable/reference/generated/numpy.matmul.html) or [numpy.einsum](https://numpy.org/doc/stable/reference/generated/numpy.einsum.html).
+Recall in the [current injection](visualize-filter) and [head direction](head-direction-basis) notebooks; we can multiply these coefficients by the basis functions to create the filter for visualization.
+This can be done using [numpy.matmul](https://numpy.org/doc/stable/reference/generated/numpy.matmul.html) or [numpy.einsum](https://numpy.org/doc/stable/reference/generated/numpy.einsum.html).

 If you get stuck here, you can expand the following dropdown to see a hint and then expand the one after that to see a possible way of doing this.